tap349/tap349.github.io/_posts/2017-06-29-javascript-tips.md

 NOTE:

 - insertion order is preserved
-- all duplicates values but the 1st one are removed
+- all duplicate values but the 1st one are removed

 (how to) wrap a long template literal to multiline
 --------------------------------------------------